McGillX/edx_data_research/reporting_scripts/README.md

    db.tracking.aggregate([{$match :{ 'event.course_id' : '' }}, {$out : 'tracking_atoc185x'}])

 ### Running a script
-The description of a script and its usage is document at the top of each script.
-If you are having difficulty running a script or not able to run a script, please do not hesitate to contact us for help.
+The description of a script and its usage is documented at the top of each script.
+If you are having difficulty running a script, please do not hesitate to contact us for help.

+### What is base_edx.py and generate_csv_report.py?

+Most of the scripts in the reporting scripts folder make use of the modules based_edx and generate_csv_report.
+The purpose of base_edx is to remove the need to repeat steps of creating a connection to the MongoDB databse and getting access to different collections.
+Since this part is repeated on all scripts, I decided to make it a separate module and all the user has to do when creating an object of base_edx is to provide the require collections for data analysis

+generate_csv_report is to remove the steps if remembering  how to open a csv file and not forget to close a csv file.
+It also take cares of the case where if the csv file is too big, for example bigger than 2 million and hence cannot be opened as an Excel file, the module will take of splitting the output in multiple csv files.
+The default value for the maximum number of rows of a csv file is chosen to be 100,000 but that can be modified in the constructor.

 ## Contact
 ===